 Once you’ve answered the questions, you’ll receive a summary of the quote with key information to help you decide whether the amount and term of the policy is right for you.

-Finally, you complete the direct debit details and that’s it!
+Finally, you complete the direct debit details

 What’s more, if you receive your policy and decide that you don’t want to continue, you have 30 days in which to change your mind.
 All you need to do is cancel your cover and Royal London will refund any payments made.
 If you cancel your policy at any other time, your cover will stop and you won't get anything back.